Rubén Darío: In Chile

-After making a name for himself with love poems and stories, Darío left Nicaragua for Chile in 1886, and disembarked in Valparaiso on 23 June 1886.
-In Chile he stayed with Eduardo Poirier and a poet by the name of Eduardo de la Barra, together they co-authored a sentimental novel titled Emelina, with which they entered in a literary contest (although they did not win).
-It was because of his friendship with Poirier that Darío was able to obtain a job in the newspaper La Época, in Santiago in July 1886.
+After making a name for himself with love-poems and stories, Darío left Nicaragua for Chile in 1886, and disembarked in Valparaíso on 23 June 1886.
+In Chile he stayed with Eduardo Poirier and a poet by the name of Eduardo de la Barra.
+Together they co-authored a sentimental novel titled Emelina, which they entered in a literary contest (although they did not win).
+It was because of his friendship with Poirier that Darío was able to obtain a job with the newspaper La Época, in Santiago in July 1886.

 Juan Valera, novelist and literary critic, whose letters, addressed to Ruben Darío in the periodical El Imparcial, decisively consecrated Rubén Darío.

 During his stay in Chile, Darío had to endure continuous humiliation from the Chilean aristocracy that scorned him for his lack of refinement and for the color of his skin.
 Nonetheless, he managed to forge a few friendships, like the one with the son of the then president, the poet Pedro Balmaceda Toro.
-Soon after he published his first piece, Abrojos, in March 1887.
-He lived in Valparaiso for several months until September 1887 where he participated in several literary contests.
-In the month of July 1888, Azul, the key literary work of the modernist revolution that had just begun, was published in Valparaiso.
+Soon after, he published his first piece, Abrojos, in March 1887.
+For several months until September 1887, he lived in Valparaíso, where he participated in several literary contests.
+In July 1888, his book Azul..., the key literary work of the modernist revolution that had just begun, was published in Valparaíso.

 Azul... is a compilation of a series of poems and textual prose that had already been published in the Chilean media between December 1886 and June 1888.
-The book was not an immediate success, but was well received by the influential Spanish novelist and literary critic Juan Valera, who published in the Madrid newspaper El Imparcial, in October 1888, two letters addressed to Darío, in which, although reproaching him for the excessive French influence in his writings (Valera's used the expression "galicismo mental" or 'mental Gallicism'), he recognized in Darío "[a] un prosista y un poeta de talento" ("a prose writer and poet of talent").
+The book was not an immediate success, but was well received by the influential Spanish novelist and literary critic Juan Valera, who published in the Madrid newspaper El Imparcial, in October 1888, two letters addressed to Darío, in which, although reproaching him for the excessive French influence in his writings (Valera used the expression "galicismo mental" or 'mental Gallicism'), he recognized in Darío "un prosista y un poeta de talento" ("a prose-writer and poet of talent").